CEJ2-Robotics/JO1_Electronics/README.md

 # John Deere Tractor Navigation System - Electronics

-<p>This repository contains the PCB layout for a shield-style board designed to interface with the NUCLEO-H745ZI-Q development board.
+<p align="justify"> This repository contains the PCB layout for a <strong>shield-style board</strong>strong> designed to interface with the NUCLEO-H745ZI-Q development board.
 The PCB integrates various components and connection interfaces required for the tractor navigation system developed in collaboration with John Deere, serving as a practical application of embedded systems concepts.
 The implementation details of this electronics design can be found in the embedded software repository.</p>

 ## System Overview

-<p>The custom PCB serves as a connection hub for the system's components, handling:</p>
+<p align="justify">The custom PCB serves as a connection hub for the system's components, handling:</p>

 <ul>
   <li><strong>Power distribution to components</strong></li>